Dispute Resolution Rules

 2) Unless the parties otherwise specifically agree in writing, no Counterclaim may be brought under these Rules by one member against another unless the Counterclaim is notified to the DRC during the informal consultation process within nine (9) months of when the claim arose or within nine (9) months of when the respondent ought reasonably to have known of its existence.
 Failure to notify the DRC of the Counterclaim within this time is deemed an abandonment of the claim and shall prevent recovery against another member.
 Nevertheless, the facts underlying the Counterclaim may still be asserted as a defence to a Claim.

-3) Unless the parties otherwise specifically agree in writing, no Counterclaim with setoff or defence may be brought under these Rules by one member against another unless the Counterclaim with setoff or defence is notified to the DRC during the informal process and within nine (9) months of when the claim arose or within nine (9) months of when the respondent ought reasonably to have known of its existence.
-Failure to notify the DRC of the Counterclaim with setoff or defence within this time shall be deemed an abandonment of the claim and prevent recovery against another member.
+3) Unless the parties otherwise specifically agree in writing, no Counterclaim with setoff may be brought under these Rules by one member against another unless the Counterclaim with setoff is notified to the DRC during the informal process and within nine (9) months of when the claim arose or within nine (9) months of when the respondent ought reasonably to have known of its existence.
+Failure to notify the DRC of the Counterclaim with setoff within this time shall be deemed an abandonment of the claim and prevent recovery against another member.

 4) Unless the parties otherwise specifically agree in writing, no formal proceedings may be brought by one member against another member under Part III of these Rules unless the claim is filed with the DRC by way of a Statement of Claim within 12 months of when the Notice of Dispute regarding the specific claim was confirmed by the DRC.
 Failure to proceed with formal proceedings within this time shall be deemed an abandonment of the claim and prevent recovery against another member.